MicrochipTech/AzureDemo_AnyCloud/README.md

 5. For the Model ID, there is no need to change it since this example emulates an IoT device based on the device model *[`dtmi:com:Microchip:WBZ451_Curiosity;1`](https://github.com/Azure/iot-plugandplay-models/blob/main/dtmi/com/microchip/wbz451-curiosity-1.json)* (which is published in the [IoT Plug and Play Models Repository](https://github.com/Azure/iot-plugandplay-models)).
 Just confirm that the Model ID is already set correctly by default.

 The Model ID will be announced by the device during the DPS registration process.
 If the model has been published in the [Azure Device Model Repository](https://devicemodels.azure.com), IoT Central will automatically download the device model and use it to interact with your device based on the model's characteristics.
 You can also create a custom device template in your IoT Central application, which will generate a new Model ID that can declared and used with the [AnyCloud™](https://github.com/MicrochipTech/PIC32MZW1_AnyCloud) repository on [GitHub](https://github.com) as well.

+NOTE: You can access any of your IoT Central applications in the future by accessing the [IoT Central Portal](https://apps.azureiotcentral.com).

 ### Step 6 - Run the Main "AzureAnyCloud" Script